 News & Resources

-It’s safe to say that Canadians are a waterlogged people.
-We’re surrounded by oceans on three sides, there are countless thousands of lakes scattered across the country’s interior (563 of them that are 100-sq. km or larger), and the Great Lakes alone hold nearly 20% of the world’s supply of freshwater.
-All that adds up to a national passion for boating.
+It’s safe to say that Canadians are fairly waterlogged.
+We’re surrounded by oceans on three sides, with thousands of lakes scattered across the country’s interior (563 of which are 100 square kilometres or larger), including the Great Lakes, which hold nearly 20% of the world’s supply of freshwater alone.
+All that adds up to a national passion for boating — and boat ownership.

-But before you decide to dive into boat ownership, here are some more numbers you should be aware of.
+But before you decide to dive into the yachting life, here are some more important facts you should be aware of.

 The boat buyer’s guide

 Boat show season starts early on in the year while the lakes are still frozen.
 One of the biggest, the Toronto International Boat Show is held in January, and features dozens of dealers selling boats large and small.
-Other shows – and boat showrooms – are scattered across any part of the country that’s close to water.
-It’s easy to spend $10,000 on a 16-foot fishing boat or upwards of $100,000 on a 20- to 30-foot cottage runabout.
+Other shows — and boat showrooms — are scattered across any part of the country that’s close to water.
+At these shows, people can easily spend $10,000 on a 16-foot fishing boat or upwards of $100,000 on a 20- to 30-foot cottage runabout.

-Once you get into sailboats and cruisers, where the options include galleys and number of berths, you could deep-six almost anyone’s bank account.
-Russian billionaire Roman Abramovich reportedly spent $1 billion (yes, with a “B”) on his 553-foot long yacht, the Eclipse.
-Then again, amenities include two helipads, a mini-submarine, 24 guest rooms, and a missile-defence system to keep everyone safe.
+Once you get into sailboats and cruisers, that’s when bank accounts may be in trouble.
+Russian billionaire Roman Abramovich reportedly spent between the high millions to a billion dollars on his 553-foot-long superyacht, the Eclipse.
+Amenities on board his vessel include two helipads, a mini-submarine, 24 guest rooms, and a missile-defence system to keep everyone safe.
 Annual operating costs, including salaries for the crew of 70, are estimated at $75 million.

 Sailing second hand